 Direct debits are generally used to pay regular bills from your current account.
-The amount can be different each payment, but when they are paid is usually fixed.
+The billed amount can be different for each payment, but the day they are paid is usually fixed.

-Direct debits are the preferred method of regular payment for most banks, utility companies and retailers because they give them permission to take the exact amount you owe them straight from your bank account.
+Most banks, utility companies and retailers prefer direct debits for regular payment because they permit them to take what you owe straight from your bank account.

 Nothing.
-Direct debits that are used to pay your bills should always be free.
+Using direct debits to pay bills is free.

 Many companies give you a discount when you pay by direct debit

 You remove the risk of forgetting to pay - so no late payment fees